Common Quail: what it looks like, where it lives, what it eats

 Despite the fact that quail can easily live in captivity, for breeding birds for eggs or meat, it is desirable to consider specially bred for this breed, which are characterized by high productivity indices.
 Wild birds do not always meet the requirements of the breeder, so it is better to just watch them in their usual living conditions.

-Watch the video: How to Butcher Quail (November 2024).
+Watch the video: How to Butcher Quail (December 2024).